-Its broadband is ‘fibre-to-the-building’, also known as ‘fibre-to-the-home’ or ‘fibre-to-the-premises.’
+Its broadband is ‘fibre to the building’, also known as ‘fibre to the home’ or ‘fibre to the premises’ (FTTP).
 While most fibre connections incorporate copper cables, usually between the local street cabinet and your home, Hyperoptic broadband is entirely fibre optic all the way from the exchange to your router.

 What can I get from Hyperoptic?

 You can get extremely fast fibre optic broadband, in four different speeds: